 - some workshops have used additional materials to enhance accessibility, such as coloured tablecloths to assist with the priority setting, a list of the questions on one page of A4 for ease of access, and questions shown on slides during plenary discussions.
 The JLA Adviser will discuss these options with the Steering Group during the workshop planning stages.

 A draft ‘thank you’ email for use afterwards.

-Final priority setting workshops typically start at 10am and finish at 4pm, so refreshments and lunch will need to be provided throughout.
+Final priority setting workshops typically start with registration at 9.30am and finish at 4pm, so refreshments and lunch will need to be provided throughout.